COASTAL DECOR

 Image courtesy of: BHG.com

+Textural design elements play an essential role in a Coastal style home.
+It’s important not only how these design elements look but also how they feel.
+When you think of the beach, it draws to mind a tactile experience derived from the sensation of touching stones and pebbles, driftwood, water, and sand.
 Try to incorporate this into your own home by layering several textures together.
-Combine soft elements such as a multitude of throw pillows and cozy blankets with woven area rugs, textural linen fabrics, light and airy sheers, wood furniture, sand-inspired finishes and seagrass baskets.
+Combine soft elements such as throw pillows and cozy blankets with woven area rugs, textural linen fabrics, light and airy sheers, wood furniture, sand-inspired finishes, and seagrass baskets.

-3. Choose furniture that is oversized, casual and comfortable
+3. Choose furniture that is oversized, casual, and comfortable.

-4. Take full advantage of ocean views
+4. Take full advantage of ocean views.

-Images courtesy of: Muskoka Living
+Images courtesy of Muskoka Living

-Nothing conveys the feeling of coastal living quite like an open living room concept with oversized sofas, nautical stripes, coastal decor and sea-inspired accents such as ropes, sailboats, and sea-side prints.
+Nothing conveys the feeling of coastal living quite like an open living room concept with oversized sofas, nautical stripes, coastal decor, and sea-inspired accents such as ropes, sailboats, and seaside prints.

 Here are a few other Coastal decorating elements that go hand-in-hand with Coastal style homes:

 - Create a balance between narrow and wide stripes.
-It’s very common to see wide blue and white or blue and tan stripes in a Coastal living room.
-The stripes can range from the palest blue to navy, as well as make use of shades of gray or tan.
-Narrow stripes can be incorporated in throw pillows, blankets, window coverings and area rugs.
+It’s common to see broad blue and white or blue and tan stripes in a Coastal living room.
+The stripes can range from the palest blue to navy and use shades of gray or tan.
+Incorporate narrow stripes in throw pillows, blankets, window coverings, and area rugs.
+Not a fan of stripes?
+Many other options add color and pattern that work well in a Coastal style home.

 - Natural fibers such as baskets and rugs instantly add natural texture to the space.
 The perfect mix of materials includes wicker, natural woven shades, bamboo, and seagrass.

 - Woodwork detail and wood flooring bring the Coastal style to life.
 From painted board and batten to whitewashed panel walls and wainscoting, these elements transition your home to a coastal cottage retreat.
-Wood flooring looks best if kept light and has a weathered appearance in tones of driftwood, whitewashed finishes or natural maples.
+Wood flooring looks best if kept light and has a weathered appearance in tones of driftwood, whitewashed finishes, or natural maples.
 Use accessories with treasures from the sea and shore, such as driftwood, shells, sand, and coral.

 How to Tell if Your Style of Design is Coastal

-You are drawn to a subtle palette drawn from the sea and sky as well as organic textures, natural fibers, woodwork detail, and wood flooring.
+You are drawn to a subtle palette from the sea and sky and organic textures, natural fibers, woodwork detail, and wood flooring.
 You love your home to evoke memories of sandy beaches and warm sunny days with a laid-back vibe and gentle colors.
 Your home is a haven from the hectic pace of day-to-day life and gently whispers ‘Summer’ all year round.
 It’s also the perfect place to entertain your family and friends.
+Whether you live on the coastline or dream about ocean breezes and want to bring the beach to your home through coast decor.